DriesAllaerts/lbow/README.md

 - Gossard, E., Hooke, W.H., 1975.
 Waves in the atmosphere, Developments in atmospheric science 2.
 Elsevier Scientific Publishing Company.
 - Gill, A.E., 1982.
 Atmosphere-ocean dynamics, Nachdr. ed, International geophysics series.
 Acad.
 Press, San Diego.
 - Nappo, C.J., 2002.
 An introduction to atmospheric gravity waves, International geophysics series.
 Academic Press, San Diego.
+- Pedlosky, J., 2003.
+Waves in the ocean and atmosphere: Introduction to wave dynamics.
+Springer, Berlin ; New York.

 ## Would you like to contribute?